norm/flourish/documentation/api-flourish-generators-base.markdown

     this filter; see
     [Filtering down to specific sources](/api-flourish/#filtering-down-to-specific-sources)

+  * `order_by` — this generator should sort matching sources in this way

 ## Context variables

   * `objects` — a list of all matching source objects for the current URL